-Starting from defining a grounding glossary, common concepts and principles (mainly in Section 5 - "SPECIFICATIONS") will set the scene to start describing the elements of the architecture at a conceptual level (i.e. the REFERENCE MODEL described in Section 6); then a more functional analysis will conduct to the identification of the main building block needed for the implementation stage (namely in Section 8 - "FBB SPECIFICATION").
-Here we pass to the domain of the solution, by starting the definition of a set of services that would be required by one or more application scenario identified in WP1, to be further described in terms of background assets and technologies to be used for implementing such service, by describing their decomposition in sub-components and the business processes among them (in Section 7 - "BUSINESS PROCESSES").
+Starting from defining a foundational glossary, common concepts and principles (mainly in Section 5 - "SPECIFICATIONS") will set the scene to start describing the elements of the architecture at a conceptual level (i.e. the REFERENCE MODEL described in Section 6); then a more functional analysis will conduct to the identification of the main building blocks needed for the implementation stage (namely in Section 8 - "FBB SPECIFICATION").
+Here we pass to the domain of the solution.
+Here we start with the definition of a set of services that would be required by one or more application scenario identified in WP1; then these functions will be deatiled in terms of background assets and technologies to be used during development; this technogical view will be enriched also with a decomposition in sub-components presenting the business processes among them (in Section 7 - "BUSINESS PROCESSES").